fbdtemme/bencode/README.md

 ## Status

-This library is still under development, but should be fairly stable.
+This library is under active development, but should be fairly stable.
 The API may change at any release prior to 1.0.0.

 ## Documentation